Heatblur-Simulations/f-14-manual/src/cockpit/rio/right_instrument_console.md

 ![threatmaster](../../img/threatmaster.png)

+Master caution light and various ECM and IFF related advisory and warning lights.

+ALR-67:

 | No. | Indicator                       | Function                                                                                                                       |
 | --- | ------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |
 | 1   | MASTER CAUTION light and button | Flashes to indicate status change on the RIO caution/advisory panel.
 Press to reset and turn off light until the next event.   |